teamkili/docs/docs/stream_answer.md

 **Optional:**

 - chat_thread_id (string): A string identifier to store the original chat ID.
-Provide a unique ID for the chat session.
+If not provided, we will automatically create one for you and send back in the response.
+If included and we find a matching ID, we will resume that specific chat.

 **Sample request:**